 As a starting point general guidance for the technical aspects of the VDES can be found in the Preliminary Draft New Recommendation ITU-R M.[VDES] (e-NAV14-17.1.3.4).

-A discussion group has been set up on Linkedin (VDES Technical Standard Development), with members from IALA e-Navigation committee WG3/4, ITU WP5B, manufacturers and research institutions.
-The aim of the group will be to input ideas and pose questions on possible modulation / encoding schemes, allow peer review and report on the outcome of testing these schemes.
+The reflector email discussion group is being used to input ideas and pose questions on possible modulation / encoding schemes, allow peer review and report on the outcome of testing these schemes.
 In this way a body of knowledge will be built up to support the eventual decision on the final scheme to be used which will input into the VDES technical standard.
-Contributions to the further development of the Preliminary Draft New Recommendation ITU-R M.[VDES] are encouraged to be posted on the LinkedIn ‘VDES Technical Standard Development’ subgroup under IALA. http://www.linkedin.com/groups?homeNewMember=&gid=5189068

-All schemes proposed in the forum will undergo the same scrutiny.
+All schemes proposed in the discussion group will undergo the same scrutiny.

 Members of the group will be expected to act in the common good, with the sole aim of developing the best solution for the VDES.